A Likert Scale is widely used to compare and measure the opinions and attitudes of a particular population of people.

 Focus mostly on negative perspectives because they show what improvements you need.

-In your Likert Chart results, focus more on the significant sources of negative feedback.
+In your Likert Satisfaction results, focus more on the significant sources of negative feedback.

 Microsoft Excel lacks charts and graphs with a Satisfaction Scale.
 You don’t have to discard the spreadsheet application.

-We recommend you install the ChartExpo add-in to access a ready-made and visually stunning Likert Scale Chart to visualize survey results.
+We recommend you install the ChartExpo add-in to access a ready-made and visually stunning Chart to visualize survey results.

-ChartExpo is an add-in you can install in Microsoft Excel to access Likert Scale Chart, plus many other charts.
+ChartExpo is an add-in you can install in Microsoft Excel to access the Chart, plus many other charts.

 It will take you minutes to create a chart using ChartExpo.
 Besides, it comes with more formatting capabilities to ensure your charts and graphs align with your needs and preferences.